puppetlabs/puppet-docs/source/puppetdb/1/spec_catalog_wire_format.markdown

 `"version"`

 : String.
 An arbitrary string that uniquely identifies this specific catalog across time for a single node.
-This is controlled by Puppet's [`config_version` setting](/references/latest/configuration.html#configversion), and is usually the seconds since the epoch.
+This is controlled by Puppet's [`config_version` setting](/references/latest/configuration.html#configversion) and is usually the seconds elapsed since the epoch.

 `"classes"`

 : List of strings.
-This key is useless, and exists for unknown reasons.
+This key has no documented use and exists for unknown reasons.
 It is a complete list of the classes contained in the catalog, but is not used when searching for information about classes via the [resource query](./spec_q_resources.html) API.

 `"tags"`

 : > **Deprecated:** This key is slated for removal in a future version of the catalog format.

   List of strings.
-This key is useless, and only exists for historical reasons.
+This key has no current documented use and only exists for historical reasons.
 It is a list of a subset of the tags that exist on resources in the catalog, but it is not guaranteed to be complete.

 `"edges"`